petrvanblokland/DesignDesignSpace/Site.md

 box = page['Section']['1']
 ~~~
 ![docs/images/ATypIKeynote7.047.jpeg](docs/images/ATypIKeynote7.047.jpeg)
 *Many models that apply to AI, also work in design.
-Those parallels can be subject of your study at Design Design Space.*
+Those parallels can be subject of your study at Design Design Space.
+Here a comparing set is show of two opposite values.
+E.g. if a system is “Episodic”, it is possible to reject and correct earlier decisions (as in a design process).
+If the system is “Sequential”, then the order is fixed (as in a game of chess).*

 ~~~Python
 box = page['OtherMain']['Side']